Editorial-histamine914/openspec/README.md

 ---

+## ✨ Why OpenSpec?

+If you use more than one AI tool, you have a **context fragmentation problem**.
+- **Cursor** wants `.cursorrules`
+- **Claude Code** wants `CLAUDE.md`
+- **Aider** wants `.aiderrules`
+- **Copilot** wants `.github/copilot-instructions.md`

+When your project conventions change, you have to manually update **7+ different files**.
+Miss one, and your AI starts hallucinating outdated patterns.

+**OpenSpec is the "Transpiler" for AI context.** You define your rules in clean, modular Markdown files, and OpenSpec generates the optimized format for every AI agent in your stack.

+### 🚀 Key Features
+- **🤖 AI-Native Workflow:** Designed to be managed *by* your AI agent.
+- **🔄 Universal Sync:** Supports Cursor, Claude, Gemini, Copilot, Aider, Codex, and Windsurf.
+- **🧠 Zero-Knowledge Setup:** `openspec analyze` scans your codebase and *tells* the AI what rules to write.
+- **🔌 Claude Code First:** Native plugin for the newest, most powerful AI coding tool.
+- **🛠️ Watch Mode:** Updates your context files in real-time as you edit your modules.

+---

 ## The Problem

-Every AI tool has its own context file (`CLAUDE.md`, `.cursorrules`, `GEMINI.md`, etc.).
-When project conventions evolve, you have to manually update **7 different files**.
+Every AI tool has its own context file (CLAUDE.md, .cursorrules, GEMINI.md, etc.).
+When project conventions evolve, you have to manually update 7 different files.
 Miss one, and your AI agent starts writing inconsistent code.

-OpenSpec solves this by acting as the **context layer** for your AI agents.
+OpenSpec solves this by acting as the context layer for your AI agents.

 ## The Solution